denisunderonov/python-syntax-semantics/README.md

 [ds.csv](https://drive.google.com/file/d/1tDEDTytYaUrfJsXD5z5QvJSb5VNlL-eZ/view), read the data it contains, replace all the comma delimiters with ’\t’ and save it to another file ds.tsv.
 Be careful, your data may contain commas.
 If you replace them, you will corrupt the data.
-* Put your script in the ex01 folder in the root directory of your repository.
+* Put your script in the ex01 folder in the src directory of your repository.

 ## Chapter VI